wh-alice/mig_visualstudio/vs/cross-platform/setup--install--and-verifications-for-mac-users.md

      ![Choosing the Custom option in Visual Studio installation](../cross-platform/media/cross-plat-xamarin-setup-1.png "Cross-Plat Xamarin Setup 1")

-3. Check/uncheck the following boxes:
+3. Check/clear the following boxes:

     1. Check **Cross-Platform Mobile Development > C#/.NET (Xamarin)**.
 This will also automatically select various Android tools under Common Tools and Software Development Kits.

          ![Select the Xamarin option under Cross&#45;Platform Mobile Development](../cross-platform/media/cross-plat-xamarin-setup-2.png "Cross-Plat Xamarin Setup 2")

-    2. Uncheck **Cross-Platform Mobile Development > Microsoft Visual Studio Emulator for Android**.
+    2. Clear **Cross-Platform Mobile Development > Microsoft Visual Studio Emulator for Android**.

 4. Click the Install button and let the process run.
 Again, this will take some time to complete, during which time you can continue with this topic and go through [Learn about mobile development with Xamarin](../cross-platform/learn-about-mobile-development-with-xamarin.md).